f5devcentral/access-labs/class5/module1/lab01.rst

    |image018|

 #.
-Next time the client attempts to connect they will sent down the test branch matching their IP address.
+Next time the client attempts to connect they will be sent down the test branch matching their IP address.
 This can safely be done in production since the branch ends in a **Deny**.

    |image019|